-Check Out The Truth About Fiberglass Tub Inlays
+Check Out Fiberglass Tub Inlays and How They Work

-Tub inlays are not to be confused with tub liners.
-Tub inlays cover only the flat, floor area of the tub.
-Blackstone tub inlays offer a permanent solution to cracked fiberglass, acrylic, and certain cultured marble tub and shower floors, even those with holes in them.
-No more sagging or spongy floors to worry about and no leaking tubs and showers.
-You can now have your tub floor repaired by having the Blackstone tub inlay, or a shower floor inlay installed on to your acrylic or fiberglass tub or shower floor, at a fraction of the cost of a renovation.
+Tub inlays are not to be confused with tub liners, because they only cover the flat, floor area of the tub.
+Blackstone tub inlays offer a more permanent solution to cracked fiberglass, acrylic, and certain cultured marble tub and shower floors.
+Especially those with holes in them.
+No more sagging or spongy floors to worry about and no more leaking tubs and showers.
+You can have your tub floor repaired by having the Blackstone tub inlay installed on to your acrylic or fiberglass tub or shower floor, at a fraction of the cost of buying a new tub.

 Blackstone tub inlay on fiberglass tub floor.